If you’re feeling in the dark over what laws you and your Utah tenants must follow, then you’ve come to the right place!

 Small Claims Court

 This court in Utah covers claims of up to $100,000.
-6 years is the statute of limitations for all contracts.
+6 years is the statute of limitations for all contracts, including failure to pay rent.
 It’s also important to note that they don't handle evictions.

 Bottom Line: Utah Landlord-Tenant Law